 Have distractions ready, a plan in place, and decide on what’s important to you during the holidays.
 If you don’t want to be alone, don’t!
 Grab Chinese take-out or try a new recipe at home with a friend, have a movie marathon, or look into volunteer opportunities if you want to get out of the house.

-Usually pressured to stay longer than you want at a gathering or have to choose between commitments?
-Let it be known you have other engagements to tend to (which could be you, all cozy at home) or just say no. Avoid spreading yourself too thin and the burnout that comes along with it!
+Usually, you are pressured to stay longer than you want at a gathering or have to choose between commitments.
+Let it be known you have other engagements to tend to (which could be you, all cozy at home), or just say no. Avoid spreading yourself too thin and the burnout that comes along with it!

 Having a plan will give you a greater sense of control, and by deciding what’s important to you ahead of time, you can make your own meaning of the holidays.